-All County offices will be closed Thursday and Friday, November 28th & 29th in observance of Thanksgiving.
+All County offices will be closed Tuesday & Wednesday, December 24th & 25th in observance of Christmas.

 Information & Facts about Angelina County, Texas